 keyFilePath: "{path-to-your-keyfile}"

-To create an own adapter checkout the official Flysystem guide for that here.
+To create your own adapter, check out the official Flysystem guide.

-To make your adapter available in Shopware you will need to create a AdapterFactory for your Flysystem provided adapter.
-An example for that could look like this:
+To make your adapter available in Shopware, you will need to create an AdapterFactory for your Flysystem provided adapter.
+An example of that could look like this:

 <?php